 3.8.
-We thus justify Bell's belief:
+In so resolving Bell's questions, we thus justify his belief:

 "It's my feeling that all this AAD and no AAD business will [pass; like ether-based theories].
 But someone will come up with the answer, with a reasonable way of looking at these things.
 If we are lucky it will be to some big new development like the theory of relativity.
 Maybe someone will just point out that we were being rather silly, and it won't lead to a big new development.
 But anyway, I believe the questions will be resolved," Bell (1990:9).